 Now, this is where my thoughts, writing, and post is going to get messy.
-I am an emotional person and situations like this make my emotions fly and my ability to articulate them often goes out the window....but here we go, I'm going to give it my best, because as my parents have exemplified for me and as the Dali Lama reminded me in his tweet (which I, ironically, read immediately following this conversation because my Twitter feed is full of like-minded people who don't say crappy things like she did), "We can only transform humanity and create a happier more compassionate world through education."
+I am an emotional person and situations like this make my emotions fly and my ability to articulate them often goes out the window....but here we go, I'm going to give it my best, because as my parents have exemplified for me and as the Dali Lama reminded me in his tweet (which I, ironically, read immediately following this conversation because my Twitter feed is full of like-minded people who don't say crappy things as she did), "We can only transform humanity and create a happier more compassionate world through education."

 If I could re-live that moment after her statement, is there something I could have said that would change her ignorance?
 I don't know.
-What I do know is this....
+What I do know is this...
 I feel hopeful that, "that immigrant" has maintained her language despite the U.S. culture's mono-linguistic perspective.
 I am a lover of language because it has made my life richer.
 (For example, the word "huevon" in Chilean Spanish maybe the most incredible word because it is so versatile.
 It can be conjugated to mean dude, thing, messing around, to name a few.
 Oh, but that is the PG translation, do not use it in your Spanish class. :)

 If you are more of a science person and like "hard facts" the brain research overwhelmingly supports multilingualism.
 (Here is one link regarding the increase of “mental flexibility”.)
 I also know that speaking a language other than the one you were born hearing is really, really challenging.

 I wasn't making up excuses for speaking another language - production of speech requires:

 1) You can physically make the sounds with your mouth;

 2) You know the words (vocabulary) to produce;

 3) You can organize the words in a meaningful way;